ancwrd1/snx-rs/README.md

 # Rust client for Checkpoint VPN tunnels

-This project implements a client for Checkpoint VPN written in Rust programming language.
+This project contains a Rust source code of the unofficial client for Checkpoint VPN.
 Based on the reverse engineered protocol used by the vendor application.

+## Advantages over the 'official' snx client for Linux:

+* IPSec support (faster tunnel)
+* Better privacy for DNS requests: only requests for VPN-specific suffixes are routed through the tunnel
+* Better integration with NetworkManager and systemd-resolved

 ## Implemented features